 Babies still need to wee and poo even when you're out and about.
-Find out everything you'll need to be prepared in our guide to packing a changing bag.
+Find out everything you'll need to be prepared in our guide to packing a diaper bag.

-The truth is, you never know when your baby is going to need their nappy changing!
+The truth is, you never know when your baby is going to need their diaper changing!

 So, if you’re waiting for your baby’s big arrival, or you’re a new parent who’s wondering how to start organising your changing bag, we’re here to help!

-Let’s run through whether you need a nappy changing bag, what makes a good baby changing bag, and cover the essential items you need to pack.
+Let’s run through whether you need a diaper changing bag, what makes a good baby changing bag, and cover the essential items you need to pack.

 Do I need a changing bag?